MobiusDevelopment/AutoUpdater/README.md

 - [View AutoUpdater README](AutoUpdater/README.md)

 ### AutoUpdatePackageCreator
-The AutoUpdatePackageCreator is a tool for creating update packages.
+The AutoUpdatePackageCreator is a tool for creating update packages.<br>
 These packages are then used by the AutoUpdater to update software applications.

 - [View AutoUpdatePackageCreator README](AutoUpdatePackageCreator/README.md)